URL Encoder & Decoder Guide: Percent-Encoding Explained

 How Percent-Encoding Works

-Each byte of the character is represented as %XX where XX is the hexadecimal value:
+Each byte of the character is represented as %XX where XX is the uppercase hexadecimal value of that byte:

 | Character | UTF-8 bytes | Encoded |